 The phonics books below not only present sounds in a clear way but the sight words are also limited so that the amount of new information presented at one time is not overwhelming.

-This series starts with short vowel sounds and slowly moves through all the vowel sounds, along with blends, diagraphs and more.
+This series starts with short vowel sounds and slowly moves through all the vowel sounds, along with blends, diagraphs, and more.
 There is also a teaching guide that is really helpful.
-These are a great resource and a perfect way to introduce phonics.
+These are great resources and a perfect way to introduce phonics.

 Tips for Reading with a Beginning Reader

 It is really important to remember how much new information a beginning reader has to process.
 You and your little reader may want to take turns reading.

 You can take turns by each reading a page, a line, or any way that makes reading a fun and meaningful time together.
 I often used the time between turns to ask questions and make sure that my child understood the story.

 And finally, make sure your little one knows how proud you are.

 Did you find any books for beginning readers to add to your home library?
 Let us know below!